 Why you should try this recipe

-The basic ingredients needed for these delicious pancakes are something you probably already have in your kitchen.
+- The basic ingredients needed for these delicious pancakes are something you probably already have in your kitchen.

 Ingredients

-Flour: the recipe calls for all-purpose flour.
+- Flour: The recipe calls for all-purpose flour.
 If you use measuring cups, sift the flour after measuring it.

-Vanilla sugar is an optional ingredient.
-You can add vanilla sugar or granulated sugar to your pancakes to make them taste better.
+- Vanilla sugar is an optional ingredient, but you can add vanilla sugar or granulated sugar to your pancakes to make them taste better.
+You don't need it in the savory ones, so just use this as an option for making sweet pancakes.

-Perhaps one of the most useful tips for making dessert crepes is to replace vanilla sugar with granulated white sugar and add just a few drops of vanilla extract.
+One of the most useful tips for making dessert crepes is to replace vanilla sugar with granulated white sugar and add just a few drops of vanilla extract.

-Salt: enhances the flavors of the batter and finished pancakes.
+- Salt enhances the flavors of the batter and finished pancakes.

-Eggs: use large eggs at room temperature.
+- Eggs: Use large eggs at room temperature.

-Sparkling water: the authentic Polish naleśniki recipe uses sparkling water to make soft and delicate pancakes, but you can use plain water instead.
+- Sparkling water: The authentic Polish nalesniki recipe uses sparkling water to make soft and delicate pancakes, but you can use plain water instead.

-Butter: melted butter makes the pancakes more pliable; as a result, a crepe pan doesn't need to be greased.
+- Butter: Melted butter makes the pancakes more pliable; as a result, a crepe pan doesn't need to be greased.
+You can replace the batter with vegetable oil or melted and cooled coconut oil.

 It is not the same, but you can replace twaróg cheese with cottage cheese, Italian ricotta, or cream cheese.

-Yogurt: use plain Greek yogurt or replace it with sour cream.
+- Yogurt: Use plain Greek yogurt or replace it with sour cream.

-Fruit: the recipe uses fresh strawberries, but you can use canned peaches or thin banana slices.
+- Fruit: The recipe uses fresh strawberries, but you can use canned peaches or thin banana slices.

 How to make naleśniki

-To make the batter, sift the flour with a flour sifter in a large mixing bowl.
+To make the batter, sift flour with a flour sifter in a large mixing bowl.
 Add a pinch of salt and vanilla sugar (optional) and mix with a hand whisk.

 Place eggs in the center of the dry ingredients and mix with the whisk.
 Gradually add milk and water and stir well.

-The pancake mixture will be thin enough, to resemble the consistency of heavy cream (photo 1).
+The pancake mixture will be thin enough to resemble the consistency of heavy cream (photo 1).

-Pass the batter through a fine-mesh sieve, cover the bowl with plastic wrap and let it rest for 30 minutes.
+Pass the batter through a fine-mesh sieve, cover the bowl with plastic wrap, and let it rest for 30 minutes.

 Heat a crepe pan well: set it over medium to high for the even distribution of the heat.